AshLaw96/weather-wise/README.md

 ---

-Weather Wise is a weather app that users can access to see what the weather is like at there current location or at a location of there choosing.
+Weather Wise is a weather quiz that users can play to help improve there knowledge about weather and is a fun game for all ages.

-When a user operates the app it will first ask them whether they will allow the app to access there location or if they would like to input there own.
-Depending on there choice it will either start accessing the users computer to find where they are currently located or will bring up an input field for them to write a specific place.
-After this the app will either make sure it has been allowed access and if not it will ask the user if they would like it to try searching again or if they would like to input there own location, however if the user firstly choose to input a specific location it will check that there desired location is actually a place and if not it will inform the user they've inputted some incorrect data and that they will need to try again.
-Providing either of the two options have worked, the app will then request that a library get an API call from an external weather app and access its data, it will then put this data into a range of key value pairs showing the user an assortment of weather.
+When a user first opens the quiz it will show a menu with a title and a brief overview of what it actually is.
+Below this it will then show a list of options with what the user would like to do next.
+Depending on there choice it will either start the game, show the instructions on how to play the game or quit the game.
+If the user inputs an incorrect value they will then be informed that whatever they have just inputted was incorrect and they need to write either 1, 2 or 3 depending on there choice.
+With the first option been chosen, it will then ask the user what level of difficulty the user would like for example easy, medium or hard.
+Again if the user inputs an incorrect value it will tell them that they have done so and need to write either 1, 2 or 3.
+Following there choice it will then ask how many questions they would like to answer for example 10, 25 or 50.
+Once more if the user didn't type a correct value it will tell them so and that they need to type either 1, 2 or 3.
+After this the app will then access data from the questions library and start asking randomly chosen multiple choice questions up until the user has answered there desired amount, for example what is rain? a. god peeing b. condensation from clouds c. water squirting from plains d. water that falls from clouds in the sky, that happens when tiny water droplets in the clouds join together and become too heavy to stay in the air.
+Once again if the user doesn't input a, b, c or d for any question they will be told to write a correct value from the options given.
+When the quiz has been finished there score will be toted up and then shown to the user, then the user will be asked if they would like to play again or quit the game.
+If the user doesn't input a correct value again they will be informed of this and asked to input a correct value.
+Providing they have chosen a correct value it will either take them to the menu or show message saying thank you for playing, goodbye.
+However at the menu screen if the user inputted the second option the app will then show the user how to play the quiz and once they have read this it will ask if they want to play again.
+Finally if the user chose the last option it will then double check they want to quit and if they do show the thank you for playing, goodbye message.

 Deployed site:
 https://ui.dev/amiresponsive?url=https://weather-wise-project-e6ccd7a6b753.herokuapp.com